Lead Opinion

 A brief encounter between a corrections officer and a pretrial detainee who was asking to see a nurse ended with the detainee being sprayed with a chemical agent and charged with assaulting the officer.
-Amy Guy, the pretrial detainee, sued Janie Romines, the corrections officer, alleging excessive force, deliberate indifference to serious medical needs, unlawful arrest, and malicious prosecution under
+Amy Guy, the pretrial detainee, sued Janie Romines, the corrections officer, alleging excessive force, deliberate indifference to serious medical needs, unlawful arrest, and malicious prosecution under 42 U.S.C. § 1983.
+Officer Romines brings this interlocutory appeal from the district court’s denial of her motion for summary judgment raising qualified immunity with respect to each of those claims.
+For the reasons that follow, we affirm in part, reverse in part, and remand for further proceedings consistent with this opinion.

 I.

-The recordings begin at 2:42 p.m., with Officer Romines addressing the inmates in the day room before going to sit behind the desk at the officer‘s station.
-Just be-
+The recordings begin at 2:42 p.m„ with Officer Romines addressing the inmates in the day room before going to sit behind the desk at the officer's station.
+Just be

 The videos show Romines gesturing and speaking to Guy before coming around the desk to where she was still standing.
 When Guy did not leave voluntarily, Romines placed an open left hand on Guy’s right shoulder turning her and directing her forward as a second corrections officer appeared behind them.
 It also appears that Romines already had the spray in her hand when she began the open-handed escort.

-During the next five seconds, Guy walked slowly, hesitated briefly before being guided forward again, and was sprayed in the face with a chemical agent when she stopped and began to turn toward Romines.
-One of the videos clearly shows that Guy‘s hands were down at her waist as she turned partway toward Romines.
+During the next five seconds, Guy walked slowly, hesitated briefly before being guided forward again, and was sprayed in the face with a chemical agent when she stopped and began to turn toward Ro-mines.
+One of the videos clearly shows that Guy’s hands were down at her waist as she turned partway toward Romines.
 Guy can be seen reacting to being sprayed by reaching toward the spray with one hand and covering her face with the other hand.
 Guy quickly turned away with both hands on her face, stepped away from the officers, and was then secured against a nearby table.
 That was when Officer Romines discovered she was bleeding from two scratches across her right forearm—pictures of which are in the record.
-Guy was1 taken by other officers to be seen by medical personnel.1
+Guy was taken by other officers to be seen by medical personnel.

 II.

-Qualified immunity shields public officials from civil liability under
+Qualified immunity shields public officials from civil liability under 42 U.S.C. § 1983 unless their actions violate clearly established rights.
+Harlow v.
+Fitzgerald,

 A. Excessive Force

 An excessive-force claim may arise under the Fourth, Eighth, or Fourteenth Amendments depending on “whether the plaintiff was a free citizen, convicted prisoner, or fit in some gray area in between the two.”
 Burgess v.
-Fischer, 735 F.3d 462, 472 (6th Cir.
-2013).
-Here, there is no real dispute that plaintiff‘s claim is governed by the Fourteenth Amendment.
-The district court recognized as much, plaintiff abandoned reliance on all but the Fourteenth Amendment, and defendant urges us to take judicial notice of the fact that plaintiff was being detained pursuant to an arrest warrant when the use of force occurred.3
+Fischer,

 1. Constitutional Violation